martinswanson/gradle-example/README.md

-# Simple template for creating Gradle/Java projects with IntelliJ IDEA
+# Simple template for Gradle/Java projects with IntelliJ IDEA

 This project simplifies the set up of Java projects built with Gradle in IntelliJ IDEA.